 First of all, you’ve probably seen a lot of people (including me!) saying to spend as much time as possible on each island.
 Although I do recommend staying on each island for 5-7 days, I know that it isn’t always possible.
 I’ve also personally spent less than a week on all four major islands multiple times.

 Sometimes your vacation days are limited, or you want to see multiple islands.
-No matter what the case, it’s definitely possible to have an amazing experience on Maui in just 4 days.
+No matter what the case, it’s possible to have a fantastic experience on Maui in just 4 days.
 Are you still trying to decide which Hawaiian island to visit?
 This post about the best Hawaiian island might help you decide!

 Maui is shaped like a crooked figure eight.
 There are mountains on both sides and one main road that loops around the island.
 Getting around Maui is relatively straightforward, and the airport in Kahului is centrally located.
 Most visitors tend to stay in either the Kihei or Lahaina areas.
-There really isn’t a bad place to stay in Maui, it’s a small island and you can stay anywhere and still access the other areas of the island easily.
+There isn’t a wrong place to stay in Maui, it’s a small island, and you can stay anywhere and still access the other areas of the island easily.

 Day 1: Snorkel Molokini Crater

 I recommend doing this on your first full day in Maui.
 You won’t need to wake up as early as you would for some of the other things, but honestly, you’ll probably be up very early anyway!
 Hawaii has a 2 hour time difference from the West Coast, four from the Midwest, and five from the East Coast.
 Hawaii does not participate in daylight savings time, so there may be an additional hour difference depending on the time of year.

 This means you’ll probably wake up well before dawn.
 You can choose to snorkel in either the morning or afternoon, and I recommend the morning for the reasons listed above.
 Choosing a morning snorkel also means that your breakfast and lunch will be taken care of for the day.